ZeroDayArcade/wpa-password-cracking-with-pmkid/README.md

 # WPA/WPA2 Password Cracking in Python - PMKID
 A WPA/WPA2 PSK password cracking script for a known PMKID.

-Active files include the main script `crack_password.py`, another python file called `pbkdf2.py` containing a PBKDF2 function used in the main script, and a sample passwords list in `passlist.txt`.

 This script can crack WiFi passwords for WPA and WPA2 networks when supplied with:
 1. PMKID
 2. SSID